MicrosoftDocs/win32-pr.pt-br/desktop-src/direct3dhlsl/wavealltrue.md

 ## <a name="return-value"></a>Valor retornado

-True se a expressão for verdadeira em todas as faixas.
+True se a expressão for verdadeira em todas as pistas.

 ## <a name="remarks"></a>Comentários

-Essa função tem suporte do modelo de sombreador 6.0 em todos os estágios do sombreador.
+Essa função tem suporte do modelo de sombreador 6,0 em todos os estágios de sombreador.